Frequently Asked Questions for Candidates

 Are candidates required to provide a list of citizens supporting their nomination?

+YES.
 There is a new requirement that anyone wishing to run for office on a council must submit the signatures of 25 voters supporting the nomination.
-The individuals providing the signatures will each have to sign a declaration (form available in April) stating that they were eligible to vote in the municipality on the day that they signed the endorsement.
+The individuals providing the signatures will each have to sign a declaration (form available in the documents section of the 'Candidate Info' TAB) stating that they were eligible to vote in the municipality on the day that they signed the endorsement.
 If a candidate files a nomination, and then changes their mind and decides to run for a different office on the same council, they are not required to submit new signatures.

 The requirement to submit 25 nomination signatures does not apply to candidates running for school board trustee positions.